erymuzuan/rx/source/web/web.sph/docs/ConstantField.md

 ##Overview
 Probably the simplest of all the [`Field`](Field.html), the `GetValue` method returns the value as specified at design time, i.e. is a `constant`

+The string value must be convertible to the TypeName specified

 ##Properties
 <table class="table table-condensed table-bordered">